 Align with Culture

-Your benefits program must be congruent with your company’s mission and vision.
-It should be within the same level of your culture.
+Your employment benefits program must be congruent with your company’s mission and vision.
+It should be within the same level as your culture.
 At first, it can be challenging to assess, especially if you have to deal with tons of data.

 However, coming up with a benefits program that does not suit the culture of your company just would not work.
 For example, why would you provide your workers with a company car if most of them would work at home?
 It would be better to provide them with a laptop, phone, or an office set-up at home.

 Consider Other Employment Benefits

 While some employers believe that providing healthcare is the sole benefit they can provide their employees, however, there is more to just providing medical and dental insurance.
 There are other options that you can include that do not have to be costly, such as extended time off or free lunch at the office.